Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Results

 Compared to single-property prediction, spectrum prediction offers additional structure that may be captured through careful design of the model architecture.
 We consider discretized spectra where the input features that are important for prediction of the intensity at one point in the spectrum are likely related to those of other points in the spectrum.
 While prior models such as E3NN and GATGNN have no mechanism to explicitly encode these relationships, Mat2Spec captures this structure of the task with a probabilistic feature and label embedding generator built with multivariate Gaussians.
 During training, the generator operates on both the material (input features) and its spectrum (input label).
 In the process of label embedding, each point $i$ in the spectrum with dimension $L$ is embedded as a parameterized multivariate Gaussian $N_i$ with learned mixing coefficient $\alpha_i$, where $\sum_{i} \alpha_i=1$.
 The spectrum for a material is thus embedded as a multivariate Gaussian mixture $\sum_i \alpha_i N_i$.
 The mixing coefficients capture relationships among the points in the spectrum where related points tend to have similar weights.
 To capture the common label structure among different materials, the set of multivariate Gaussians $\{N_i\}_{i=1}^L$ is shared across all materials.

 For feature embedding from the GNN encoding of the material, we learn a set of $K$ multivariate Gaussians $\{M_j\}_{j=1}^K$ as well as a set of $K$ mixing coefficients $\{\beta_j\}_{j=1}^K$, and the features of a material is thus embedded as a multivariate Gaussian mixture $\sum_j \beta_j M_j$.
 Note that $K$ is a hyperparameter which is not required to be equal to the number of points in the spectrum.
 While the only input to the multivariate Gaussian for feature embedding is the output of the GNN, we leverage the learned structure of label embedding by promoting alignment of the the two multivariate Gaussian mixtures, which both have dimension $D$, a hyperparameter.
-Specifically, the training loss includes the Kullback-Leibler (KL) divergence between the two multivariate Gaussian mixtures $\sum_i \alpha_i N_i$ and $\sum_j \beta_j M_j$.
+Specifically, the training loss includes the Kullback-Leibler (KL) divergence between the two multivariate Gaussian mixtures $\sum_i \alpha_i N_i$ and $\sum_j \beta_j M_j$. \SK{We want to note that, to reduce the computational overhead, all multivariate Gaussians have diagonal covariance matrices (which is similar to the variational autoencoders \cite{ijcai2020-595}).
+The label correlation is in fact modelled by the learned mixing coefficients.
+The number of Gaussians is equal to the number of \john{points in each spectrum ($K'$),} and the mixing coefficients capture relationships among the points in the spectrum where related points tend to have similar weights.}

 The probabilistic embedding generator provides the inputs to the contrastive learning decoder.
 The decoder commences with a shared multi-layer perceptron (MLP) Representation Translator, which during model training is evaluated once with the feature embedding to generate the feature representation and again with the label embedding to generate the label representation.
 Using these representations, the Predictor and Projector are shallow MLP models that produce the predicted spectrum and feature/label projections, respectively.
 While only the Predictor is used when making new predictions, the Projector maps representations to the space where the contrastive loss is applied during training.
 The Representation Translator and Projector are trained to maximize agreement between representations using a contrastive loss, making the feature representation label-aware.
 We follow the empirical evidence that the contrastive loss is best defined on the projection space rather than the representation space.\cite{chen2020simple}